deansher/Cy/README.md

 is a "low Haskell" world where the functions are pure, the statements have effects, and the monads live in "for" statements.

-Compiles to JavaScript, the winner in the write-once-run-everywhere war.
+Staq compiles to JavaScript, the winner in the write-once-run-everywhere war.

-Created by Dean Thompson.
+Staq was created by Dean Thompson.

 Achieving Social Synergy
 ------------------------

 Staq is driving by the belief that the following ingredients are essential to social synergy:

-- Learnable Programming, as envisioned by Bret Victor. http://worrydream.com/LearnableProgramming/
+- [Learnable Programming](http://worrydream.com/LearnableProgramming/), as envisioned by Bret Victor.

-- "stackable abstractions" -- abstractions that can be composed and layered while maintaining a clear, concise behavioral contract.
+- "Stackable abstractions" -- abstractions that can be composed and layered while maintaining a clear, concise behavioral contract.
 The basic building blocks of Staq (pure functions and actors) are chosen to be easily and accurately composable and highly testable.

-- Social, code management, and debugging facilities inherent in the platform
+- Social, code management, and debugging facilities inherent in the platform.

+One reasonable way of looking at Staq to see it as language and platform that are driven from the ground up by the goal of realizing Bret Victor's vision of Learnable Programming.
+Staq is also inspired partly by Chris Granger's [Light Table](http://www.chris-granger.com/2012/04/12/light-table---a-new-ide-concept/) project, but with a belief that a new language and platform are necessary to realize the full potential of that direction.

+Staq's IDE will apply Bret's ideas about "creating by reacting" and "recomposition" by having the IDE automatically pull in open-source code examples that meet the developer's needs, much as chess software pulls in examples of public games that proceeded from the current position.
+Staq even generates potential code to meet the developer's needs, much as chess software shows potential lines of play and their likely outcomes.For example, when the developer starts writing a signature and contract for a function, the IDE will suggest existing functions in open-source code that have that signature and meet that contract.
+It will decorate each suggested function with its quality score and the developer's reputation and achievement scores.
+The intended feel is much like how chess software shows potential lines of play with their statistics.

+The IDE will even suggest implementations of the function which combine small numbers of existing functions to meet that signature and contract.
+The developer can browse across to examples in public source code that have combined those functions in that way.
+The intended feel is much like how chess software shows references to published games which have proceeded from the current board position or from a potential line of play.

+From a linguistic perspective, Staq aspires to preserve the beauty of Haskell, but in a simpler and more approachable way.
 Essentially, every function implicitly runs in an ST monad (Haskell's "state transformer"), with language support for vars (variables) in that monad.
 Instead of the IO monad, real-world effects are implemented as actors called "components".
 Primitive IO operations are implemented underneath the Staq platform (in JavaScript) and wrapped in components.

 Control-flow monads (such as Maybe or List) can be implemented for use in "for" statements.
 So can any other kind of monad other than IO, but the built-in support for stateful effects through